GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 > Note :
 > Gaffy's geometry cache contains location names with affixes like _C_, _R_, _L_, _GRP_, _CPT_ and _REN_.
 Gaffer places no significance whatsoever on these names, and you are free to use whichever naming conventions you see fit.

 In the _Viewer_, you can now see the bounding boxes of the objects at several locations, revealing more of the scene's structure.
 However, it would be tedious to expand the whole scene, location-by-location, in this manner.
-Instead, you can expand a location, its children, and all its sub-children at once:
+Instead, you can expand a location, its children, and all its sub-children at once with a shortcut:

 1. In the _Hierarchy View_, <kbd>Shift</kbd> + click the ![triangle](images/collapsibleArrowRight.png "Triangle") next to *C_head_GRP*.
 All of the children of *C_head_GRP* will expand.
 Now the _Viewer_ shows all of the geometry that comprises Gaffy's head.